Gabrity/SQLiteWithPython/README.md

 # SQLiteWithPython
-SQLite database for storing customer data with python
+Small exercise to store customer data in SQLite database with python